 Full project title: The potential contribution of bike rail integration to sustainable mobility in the South West

-Sponsors: Great Western Research and First Great Western (Download Great Western Research Focus - Greener travel through bike-rail integration)
+Sponsors: Great Western Research and First Great Western (Download the Great Western Research Focus - Greener travel through bike-rail integration (PDF))

 Research student: Henrietta Sherwin

 Supervisory team: Professor Graham Parkhurst, Dr Tim Gale, Derek Robbins (Bournemouth University) and Ian Walker (University of Bath)

 Start date: October 2006

 Research briefing sheet: Download the briefing sheet document (PDF)

 This research stems from a belief that an increase in cycling itself or in combination with rail has a crucial part to play in the sustainable development of the South West, considering both the travel needs of residents and tourists alike.

 The emphasis of the research is to identify means of promoting cycling as a substitute to car use rather than encouraging additional cycling activity per se.